 Here is where you get down to brass tacks and state the cost, and payment schedule if necessary.

 How you structure this section will largely depend on the particular project or service you are offering.
-A section entitled “Fee Summary” may be sufficient if a one-time payment is required; otherwise, a “Fee Schedule” list might be more appropriate.
+A section entitled “Fee Summary” may be sufficient if one-time payment is required; otherwise, a “Fee Schedule” list or pricing table might be more appropriate.
 Always refer back to the client’s RFP whenever possible, to make sure you’re supplying them with all the information they need to help make their decision.

 If there are any legal issues to attend to, such as permits or licensing, include this information here.
 Feel free to add a section entirely devoted to handling the legal side of the project if need be.

 This is your final sell—don’t be afraid to detail for your prospective client all they have to gain by choosing you to complete the project.

 Impress upon your clients why you are the best choice, and all the ways in which their business will benefit from choosing you and your business as their solution.

 How long should a business proposal be?